-"But the dishes still aren't done!
+"But the trash is still sitting there!
 How can everything be well again?"
 If reconciliation of husband and wife depended on one of them doing something, then the forgiveness of sins would no longer be by the grace of Christ, but by the works of men, which is like trying to pay a debt with an empty wallet.
-But Jesus has given the riches of his body and blood to cover his Church's debts.
-You aren't working with your funds but with his.
-Christ and the Church have a joint bank account, and we must understand that Jesus has put in every penny and his Church has contributed nothing.
+But Jesus has given the riches of His body and blood to cover His Church's debts.
+You aren't working with your funds, but with His.
+Christ and the Church have a joint account, and we must understand that Jesus has put in every penny and His Church has contributed nothing.
 So when the wife says to her husband, "I forgive your sin," what this means is, "We're both sinners and have nothing of ourselves to fix this.
 There's nothing you nor I could do.
-But Jesus has given us everything that is his.
-So I forgive your sin, not by virtue of myself, but because as a member of Christ's body, the Church, I have access to his forgiving blood."
-And the husband is likewise a member of the Church, with access to the same blood to use for his wife.
+But Jesus has given us everything that is His.
+So I forgive your sin, not by virtue of myself, but because as a member of Christ's body, the Church, I have access to His forgiving blood."
+And the husband is likewise a member of the Church, with access to the same blood for his wife.

 "I have sinned against you."
 "I forgive your sin."
-Reconciliation really is that easy, because Jesus has made it easy for the sake of his bride.
+Reconciliation really is that easy, because Jesus has made it easy for the sake of His bride.
 Said.
 Done.